anhnongdan/sBIMAX/plugins/MediaAnalytics/README.md

 ### Tracking features
 * Tracks events when you a user plays, pauses, resumes or finishes a video.
 They can be viewed in the [Visitor Log](https://piwik.org/docs/user-profile/).
-* Currently supports HTML5 Audio & Video, SoundManager 2, JW Player (Flash and HTML5), Video.js, YouTube and Vimeo out of the box.
+* Currently supports HTML5 Audio & Video, SoundManager 2, JW Player (Flash and HTML5), Flowplayer, Video.js, MediaElement.js, YouTube and Vimeo out of the box.
 * Possibility to track the usage of any player by defining a [custom player](https://developer.piwik.org/guides/media-analytics/custom-player).
 * Lets you exclude specific videos from being tracked.
 * Lets you optionally [customize the tracked media title and resource URL](https://developer.piwik.org/guides/media-analytics/options).